dayton-outar/shillings/docs/EXPERIENCE/performance/USING.ASSESSMENT.TOOLS.md

 While recording, this places a marker on the timeline when the modal opens.

-> [!figure]
-> Figure 2.25 placeholder: Timeline marker screenshot from the source PDF.
->
-> A marker is added to the timeline, with the related call stack selected and the timestamp event shown in the event log.

 Markers help narrow the search area when inspecting large recordings.

 ### Rendering Profilers In Other Browsers